clemensvonschwerin/presto/docs/src/main/sphinx/connector/hive-s3.rst

   credential.
 If list cotains "*", then any key can be specified via extra credential.

-The security mapping entries are processed in the order listed in the configuration file.
+The security mapping entries are processed in the order listed in the configuration JSON.
 More specific mappings should thus be specified before less specific mappings.
 For example, the mapping list might have URL prefix ``s3://abc/xyz/`` followed by ``s3://abc/`` to allow different configuration for a specific path within a bucket than for other paths within the bucket.
 You can set default configuration by not